semaphoreci/docs/docs/examples/heroku-deployment.md

 Secret 'demoapp-heroku' created.
 ```

-You can verify the existence of your new secret:
+You can verify the existence of your new secret with the command shown below:

 ``` bash
 $ sem get secrets